redmoon0x/redmoonAPI/README.md

 4. Connect your GitHub account and select this repository
 5. Use the following settings:
    - Name: redmoon0x (or any name you prefer)
-   - Environment: Python
+   - Runtime: Python
    - Build Command: `pip install -r requirements.txt`
-   - Start Command: `gunicorn app:app`
+   - Start Command: `gunicorn app:app --bind 0.0.0.0:$PORT`
 6. Click "Create Web Service"

 The application will be deployed and available at a URL provided by Render.